AninditaBasu/pi-projects/topics/clock_chime.md

 -  A microSD card.
 This tiny card will contain the operating system that your Raspberry Pi will run on.
 -  (Optional) Heat sinks.
 These are little metal blocks that draw the heat away from the chips on the Raspberry Pi board.
 A Python program for this project should not heat the Raspberry Pi too much, but it is safe practice to use heat sinks.
 -  (Optional) An external keyboard and a mouse.
 These two things are optional, because you can use your laptop keyboard and touchpad to issue commands to the Raspberry Pi computer.
+-  A sound file with clock chimes.
+This file must be in the `.wav` format.
+-  (Optional) A sound-editing program like [Audacity](https://www.audacityteam.org/).
+This software is needed only if you want to edit the sound file you'll use in this project.

 To set up the Raspberry Pi: